Can a Lack of Sleep Cause Acne?

-Although lack of sleep is not a direct cause of acne, research shows that proper sleep encourages stress reduction, hormone balance, healthy skin oil production, and strong immune responses -- all of which could theoretically help prevent acne.
+Although lack of sleep has not been proven to be a direct cause of acne, research shows that proper sleep encourages several things that could theoretically help prevent acne:

-Try to get eight hours a night or more when you can.
+The Bottom Line: Getting adequate sleep won't completely clear up acne, but it may help to some degree.
+Try to get 8 hours a night or more when you can.

-"Sleep performs protective and restorative functions for the skin."
-They added, "Studies have suggested that acute sleep deprivation and poor sleep quality may impair the integrity of the skin."2
+"Sleep performs protective and restorative functions for the skin...Studies have suggested that acute sleep deprivation and poor sleep quality may impair the integrity of the skin."2

 - Skin oil